 Mr. David Armentrout manages the Lower Eastern Shore Research and Education Center's Salisbury and Poplar Hill Facilities.
-A major activity of the Salisbury Facility is the annual Farm and Family Day.
-This "open house" gives an overall view of the research and educational programs underway at the farm during the peak of development.
-For instance, farmers, homeowners, and hobbyists can see scientific biological controls, cultural practices to reduce weed, disease, and insect problems.
+Twilight meetings are held at the farms so farmers, homeowners, and hobbyists can see scientific biological controls, cultural practices to reduce weed, disease, and insect problems.

 Tests of herbicides, fungicides, and insecticides are also underway to insure the products are effective and safe to the plant.
 From the information determined during research trials, growers then can decide which varieties and treatments are the safest and produce the best results.
 Consumers leave with a better understanding of the safety emphasis the American farmer puts on his crop everyday.
 They also learn that many of their everyday household use items are created through agricultural products.